Skip to main content

 <PROJECT_ROOT>/third_party/.*

-Which would parse in declaration mode any file or directory under the directory named third_party/ within the project root.
-However, unlike the previous example's .*/third_party/.*, it would NOT parse files or directories under directories named third_party/, like src/third_party/.
+Which would treat as untyped any file or directory under the directory named third_party/ within the project root.
+However, unlike the previous example's .*/third_party/.*, it would NOT match files or directories under directories named third_party/, like src/third_party/.